All Episodes

 Well, anyway, who was it that said this?

-I was on my way to winning until a combination of James Comey's letter October the twenty-eighth and Russian wiki leaks raised doubts, no Hillary.
+I was on my way to winning until a combination of James Comey's letter October the 28th and Russian wiki leaks raised doubts.

 And by the way, Trump addressed that today, which I thought was funny.

-Took to well, actually, last night took to Twitter to remind Hillary that she should be thanking Comey for not indicting her after she destroyed subpoenaed evidence in the email server gate, or the money that she took and gave up twenty percent of America's uranium to Russia.
+Well, actually, last night took to Twitter to remind Hillary that she should be thanking Comey for not indicting her after she destroyed, subpoenaed evidence in the email server gate or the money that she took and gave up 20% of America's uranium to Russia.

 Everyone in the media is so upset about Russia.